kavinbharathii/Quest/README.md

 PROMPT_COMMAND="${PROMPT_COMMAND}; _quest_capture"
 ```

 After the initial `quest sync`, the hook keeps the index current automatically.
+If quest isn't installed or the binary isn't in PATH, the hook fails silently — no impact on your shell.

 ---